Chapter Five

 “I’ll pay you for time and materials and you can live here.”
 It was a system built entirely on trust.
 There was no reason to bring paper pushers who would contribute nothing tangible into the equation.

-Most of the bed had burned up so I converted it to a closet.
+Most of the bed had burned up so he converted it to a closet.
 The pins survived.
 Behind a wall to the right was a long room with sloping ceilings that was just wasted space.
-I built a bookshelf that pivoted on the murphy bed pins, allowing access to the secret room behind.
+He built a bookshelf that pivoted on the murphy bed pins, allowing access to the secret room behind.

 The year was 1974.
-I met a young woman named Coleen, a graduate student at UC Berkeley., who had a line on concert tickets.
-We attended a concert at Winterland… a group called Yes.
+Harry met a young woman named Coleen, a graduate student at UC Berkeley., who had a line on concert tickets.
+They attended a concert at Winterland… a group called Yes.

 Yes was good but more like a graduate thesis in musicology than a rock band.
-A few weeks later we attended Fleetwood Mac at the same venue.
-This time we had front row seats.
-Contrary to my prediction Christine McVie fit the mold perfectly.
-It was an excellent show.
+A few weeks later they attended Fleetwood Mac at the same venue.
+This time they had front row seats.
+Contrary to Harry’s prediction Christine McVie who he had met at Sally Stanford’s party, fit perfectly.
+It was an outstanding show.

 By 1975 the war in Vietnam had been raging for thirty years.
 The American backed South had gradually given up the perimeter but still controlled a significant portion of the country and seemingly would forever.
 Suddenly the perimeter collapsed and Vietcong and North Vietnamese armies overran the South.